-- Accelerate the Phase 1 clinical trial of ALLO-501 by enrolling the first patient in the trial by the end of the first quarter of 2019 (weighted at 10%): - · Present data from the Phase 1 clinical trial of ALLO-501 in the fourth quarter of 2019 (weighted at 30%); and - Accelerate the Phase 1 clinical trial of ALLO-715 by enrolling the first patient in the trial by the end of the third quarter of 2019 (weighted at 10%).
+- Initiate enrollment of the Phase 1/2 clinical trial of ALLO-501A in patients with relapsed/refractory NHL by the end of the second quarter of 2020 (weighted at 10%); - Complete the planned dose escalation of the Phase 1 clinical trial of ALLO-715 in patients with multiple myeloma by the end of the second quarter of 2020 (weighted at 10%); - Submit regulatory documents to the FDA to initiate the Phase 2 portion of the clinical trial of ALLO-501A by the end of 2020 (weighted at 20%); and - Submit an IND to the FDA to initiate a Phase 1 clinical trial of ALLO-316 by the end of 2020 (weighted at 10%).

-In December 2019, our Compensation Committee and our Board reviewed our 2019 corporate goals and determined that on an overall basis, we had attained all of our corporate goals and one of our stretch corporate goals, accelerating the Phase 1 clinical trial of ALLO-715.
+In December 2020, our Compensation Committee and our Board reviewed our 2020 corporate goals and determined that on an overall basis, we had attained all of our corporate goals and all of our stretch corporate goals, other than the corporate goal relating to our manufacturing facility and the stretch goal relating to the submission of regulatory documents to initiate the Phase 2 portion of the clinical trial of ALLO-501A.
+Our Compensation Committee and our Board awarded partial (10%) credit to the manufacturing facility goal, as we completed construction of the facility as well as a significant portion of the operational readiness activities.

-In recognition of their efforts towards our successful achievement of such goals and milestones, our Compensation Committee approved awarding Dr. Schmidt, Dr. Amado and Dr. Moore 110% of their respective target annual cash bonus opportunity for 2019, pro-rated by start date, and recommended and the Board approved awarding Dr. Chang 110% of his target annual cash bonus opportunity for 2019.
-The 2019 annual bonus payments are summarized in the table below.
+In recognition of their efforts towards our successful achievement of such goals and milestones, our Compensation Committee approved awarding Dr. Schmidt, Dr. Amado, Dr. Moore and Mr. Bhavnagri 125% of their respective target annual cash bonus opportunity for 2020, and recommended and the Board approved awarding Dr. Chang 125% of his target annual cash bonus opportunity for 2020.
+In addition, due to Dr. Amado's exceptional performance, including with respect to execution of the ALLO-501, ALLO-501A and ALLO-715 clinical trials, strategic support of our 2020 financings and business development activities, clearance of INDs for ALLO-316 and for the combination of ALLO-715 and nirogacestat, and overall leadership of the R&D organization, our